 - Exchange good practices and discuss challenges with fellow colleagues and the course trainers.

-This course is addressed to teachers, trainers, educational counsellors, career counsellors, school psychologists, headmasters, school management and administrative staff working in primary schools, secondary schools, vocational schools, training centres, adult education schools, higher education and NGOs.
+This course is addressed to teachers, trainers, educational counsellors, career counsellors, school psychologists, headmasters, school management and administrative staff working in primary schools, secondary schools, vocational schools, training centres, adult education institutions, kindergartens and pre-primary schools, higher education institutions, and NGOs.

 Please find below the standard indicative daily programme that will be personalized on participants needs and professional profiles.